andrewcowley/WaterNSW-data-API-documentation/CONTRIBUTING.md

 Open an issue if:
    - You'd like to suggest large changes.
 For example, new pages or document/project wide structural changes.
    - You aren't sure how changes you'd like to make fit in with the current structure.
-   - You have questions any other questions on the documentation or how to contribute.
+   - You have questions on the documentation, how to contribute, or anything else you'd like.

 Create a pull request if:
    - You're fixing typos or grammar.